rorywalsh/cabbage3docs/docs/cabbage_opcodes/cabbageSetValue.md

 # CabbageSetValue

-This opcode set the current value of a widget.
-It can run at init-time or k-time.
+This opcode sets the current value of a widget and can be executed at either init-time or k-time.
+When called, it immediately writes the incoming value to a Csound channel and also places the value into a FIFO queue, which the frontend reads to update the UI.

+Because the frontend operates at a much lower frame rate than the audio thread, it cannot process every value update.
+While all updates are written to the underlying Csound channel, many intermediate values will not make it into the FIFO queue and therefore will not be seen by the frontend.
+However, the most recent value will always make it through, ensuring the UI remains in sync with the latest state.

 ## Syntax